auth0/Lock.Android/README.md

 }
 ```

-To start `PasswordlessLockActivity` from inside your `Activity`, create a new intent and launch it.
+Start `PasswordlessLockActivity` from inside your `Activity`.
+For this, create a new intent and launch it.

 ```kotlin
 startActivity(lock.newIntent(this))